vortexdeveloperlabs/Filter-Lock/docs/for devs/modes/"Wrapping" methods.md

 These will return the site content as a comment inside of the file with randomized (per request) encryption of your choice

-> XOR is the default, but note that they might start detecting it cracking it soon due to it being a simple (Caeser Cypher-like encryption algorithm)
+> XOR is the default, but note that they might start detecting it cracking it soon due to it being a simple (Caeser Cypher-like encryption algorithm).

 > Supported conventions: sitemap.xml, robots.txt, or any SVG file

 XML-based templating will give you more concealing options (like how the HTML Origin Trials work)